 You will feel that muscle burning when you start with the initial weights.
 They’re great to give your muscle that initial kick, but no matter how many reps you do, you won’t be able to gain muscle mass if you stick to the same weights.

 This myth flared up more in the 90s that doing more reps of the same lighter weights will help your muscles develop further.
 This myth has since then been discarded because more reps of the same weight will only help maintain your muscular endurance.
 They won’t help tone your body further.
-The muscle becomes used to the weight you are using and the only way your body will get toned further is if you add more weights.
+The muscle becomes used to the weight you are using and the only way your body will get toned further is if you add more weight.

 Judy Robinson is a passionate health and lifestyle blogger.
-She loves to write on a healthy lifestyle, fitness 101 and DIY related topics.
+She loves to write on a healthy lifestyle, fitness 101, and DIY-related topics.
 Follow @judyrobinson for more updates.